-- Forest management is complex (managed over long time periods, unpredictable natural processes, diverse values associated with natural resources). - Mathematical programming is a tool that can find solutions to complex problems (e.g., sustained yields of forest products, maintenance of specific acreages of particular forest conditions). - Modeling allows us to make data-driven decisions.
-It simulates scenarios that we can then evaluate trade-offs. - These analyses also help us optimize timelines and schedules.
+- Forest management is complex - managed over long time periods - unpredictable natural processes - o diverse values associated with natural resources lead to the need to evaluate tradeoffs - Mathematical programming is a tool that can find solutions to complex problems (e.g., sustained yields of forest products, allocation of specific acreages of to particular forest conditions). - Modeling allows us to make data-driven decisions.
+It does not predict the future.
+It does simulate scenarios so that we can evaluate trade-offs. - These analyses also help us optimize timelines and schedules.